 Employee engagement with your email doesn’t happen overnight.
 For that to happen, you need to communicate with them regularly and make your emails interesting.
 Have a bit of an edge too.

 To make sure your emails get opened and read, it’s best if you have a few “golden topics”, but also switch it up every once in a while.
 Employee newsletters aren’t strictly business-related only.

-Here are 19 employee newsletters example and ideas to get the internal communication juices running.
-Most of them you can use as standalone mail or a a segment in your company newsletter:
+Here are 19 employee newsletters examples and ideas to get the internal communication juices running.
+Most of them you can use as standalone mail or a segment in your company newsletter.